Not the board game!

 Input & Outputs

 The controls are excellent.
-However, I admit that I initially found them a little fiddly and quite perplexing.
-For example, if you're facing left and then tap "right" (to turn around) Marvin will not only do this BUT he also walks a couple of steps in that direction.
+However, I initially found them a little fiddly and quite perplexing.
+For example, if you're facing left and then tap "right" (to turn around), Marvin will not only do that, BUT he also walks a couple of steps in that direction.
 I'm used to Manic Miner, so this frustrating mechanic took me some time to master.
 And I did.

 Visually, Mouse Trap looks like an 8-bit platformer but with the ST's extra pixels and colours.
 It's kinda weird and features the oddest sprites: check out the old man with the big nose who appears on level two!!
-A weird-looking game with sprites that are either excellent or just plain crud: like the floating skulls which use an awful design.
+A weird-looking game with sprites that are either excellent or just plain crud: like the floating skulls, which are awful.
 Yet somehow it works.

 Music is eerily enjoyable but will get annoying, so press M to turn it off when your ears begin to bleed.